farirpgs/fari-app/docs/success-with-style.md

 ### Why Is This Problematic?

-<p class="with-anchor">As with safety net aspects, it’s unclear when to compel this aspect.</p>
+**As with safety net aspects, it’s unclear when to compel this aspect.**

 Since your trouble is so aligned with your goals and opposition already, it can’t serve as a distraction or a complication.
 This makes it hard to compel, because the reason the GM would compel a trouble aspect is to create a new problem or complication.
 A redundant trouble can’t accomplish this, all it can do is emphasise or reiterate the problem/opposition that has already been established.

-<p class="with-anchor">If you do compel a redundant trouble, nothing much happens.</p>
+**If you do compel a redundant trouble, nothing much happens.**

 If the GM wants to compel the player of our orc hunting ranger, what would that compel look like?
 The ranger was already hunting and slaying orcs so it’s not going to distract him from anything.
 You could make a particularly nasty orc, but that’s not what the aspect is about.
 It could be overwhelming numbers of orcs but, again, that’s only a weak association with the actual aspect.
 But this is what you must resort to because the trouble itself is redundant.